 Conduct a regulatory review

 Log in and define a project to get an official species list and evaluate potential impacts on resources managed by the U.S. Fish and Wildlife Service.

 Follow IPaC's Endangered Species Act (ESA) Review process—a streamlined, step-by-step consultation process available in select areas for certain project types, agencies, and species.

 Consultation Package Builder (CPB) replaces and improves on the original Impact Analysis by providing an interactive, step-by-step process to help you prepare a full consultation package leveraging U.S. Fish and Wildlife Service data and recommendations, including conservation measures designed to help you avoid or minimize effects to listed species.

 CPB will continue to be improved over time.

 10-minute tour of IPaC's tools: Official Species Lists, Determination Keys, and the Consultation Package Builder (intended for Action Agency partners).
-The original recording for this 10-minute tour occurred during a demonstration of tools for the Department of Defense on June 8, 2021.
+The original recording took place during a demo of tools for the DOD.

-A video demonstration of Determination Keys using the Louisiana Statewide Determination Key.
+Demonstration of Determination Keys (DKeys) using the Louisiana Statewide DKey.

 Frequently Asked Questions